matatata/fostex_d2424lv_modding/README.md

 It was not very difficult to put such an adapter into the caddy in between the SATA disk and the IDE connector.
 However it may help to have a longer IDE cable at hand (about 10 cm, as the original one might be too short).
 Note that the adapter must be configured so that it behaves as an IDE master device by using the jumpers.
 The recorder recognized all SATA disks I tried even a Samsung 840 EVO and allowed to format them (I only use 24Bit @ 48Khz) in Quick-Format mode.

 The latter adapter with the Marvell chipset worked much better than the former, but with all disks and both adapters I had gliches (clicks and pops) in the audio recordings.
 Even when only recording 2 tracks at a time!
 I was quite disappointed, as the adapters promised to support UDMA133 speed which should be enough and of course the SSD should be fast enough anyway.
-Maybe the conversion SATA<->IDE inroduces timing issues or delays that cause glitches in the audio.
+Maybe the conversion SATA<->IDE introduces timing issues or delays that cause glitches in the audio.
 So that is a no-go.

 ## IDE/PATA SSD